fnzv/net-Shield/README.md

 ## Usage

-The above quickstart/installation script will install python if not preset and download all the repo with example config files, after that will be executed a bash script to setup a cron that will run every 30 minutes.
+The above quickstart/installation script will install python if not preset and download all the repo with example config files, after that will be executed a bash script to setup a cron that will run every 30 minutes to check connections against common ipsets.

  Config file is /etc/nshield/nshield.conf (An example can be found in the repo)